virtualsecureplatform/TFHEpp/README.md

 To use fftw3,  install `libfftw3-dev` and add `-DUSE_FFTW3=ON` to the compile option.

 # Third party libraries
-Codes under thirdparties directory contain third-party libraries, Randen, Cereal, and SPQLIOS.
+Codes under thirdparties directory contain third-party libraries, Randen, BLAKE3, Cereal, and SPQLIOS.
 See the corresponding directory to check the licenses.

 ## Randen
-TFHEpp uses this as a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
+Previous (till Version 9 in release tags) TFHEpp uses this as a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG).
 Original repository is [here](https://github.com/google/randen).
 I just removed some unnecessary codes, with no modification.
+This is now deprecated.
+To use this, set `-DUSE_BLAKE3=OFF -DUSE_RANDEN=ON` explicitly.

+## BLAKE3
+This is used as another CSPRNG implementation using its eXtended Output Function (XOF) mode.
+Because Randen is not peer-reviewed algorithm and BLAKE3 is now bit faster than RANDEN, we are now using this as a default CSPRNG.
+FYI, CRYSTAL-Kyber is using SHA-3's XOF as a CSPRNG generator.
+We are currently not implemening this because it is slow.
+Micorosft SEAL implements BLAKE2 as one of the supported CSPRNGs.

 ## Cereal
 cereal is a header-only C++11 serialization library.
 TFHEpp uses this to export ciphertexts and keys.
 Cereal is treated by the git submodule.